 Characteristically they are hyperkeratotic ‘verrucous’ papules.
 The keratinocyte proliferation by basal cells is driven by viral replication within the granular layer of the epidermis.

 Subtypes favour particular sites, but any wart can appear at any site.
 They include:

 Immunosuppression can result in malignant transformation of warts on non-genital sites, most commonly ten or more years after organ transplantation.
 Solar damage may be a cofactor.

-Rarely, longstanding non-genital warts can cause verrucous carcinoma (large solitary well differentiated squamous cell carcinoma usually found on plantar surface).
+Rarely, longstanding non-genital warts can cause verrucous carcinoma (large solitary well-differentiated squamous cell carcinoma usually found on the plantar surface).

 Warts are diagnosed clinically.
 It may be helpful to pare the surface to reveal small black dots, which are thrombosed capillaries.
 Dermoscopy can be helpful for those who have had training in its use.